neimar2009/acRF24/README.md

   process is internal and it is possible to have access to the information of which radio is sending the message, when calling `sourceID ()`.

-  This method facilitates the use of up to *254* radios.
+  This method facilitates the use of up to *254* radios:
   – Radio ID 0 indicates no radio and will be ignored;
   – Radio ID 255 indicates header, will be ignored.
   Quantity: 256 - (neutral + header) = *254*.

   For many radios there is an expressive use of memory, for this reason a base